 The Right Pot

-Using a heavy, deep pot is best for deep frying.
+Using a heavy, deep pot is best for deep-frying.
 At the minimum, the pot should hold about 3 inches of oil and have at least 3 inches of space above the oil line.
-The larger the pot, the more you can cook at once and the quicker the oil will get back to temperature after each batch of frying.
+The larger the pot, the more you can cook at once.

 Use an Oil Thermometer

 There are many ways to estimate whether an oil is hot enough for frying (bread cubes, a pinch of flour, chopsticks), but there is only one way to know the right temperature.
-An oil thermometer is inexpensive, but invaluable when deep frying.
-If a recipe doesn't specify a temperature, 360 F is a good choice for deep frying most fish and seafood.
+An oil thermometer is inexpensive, but invaluable when deep-frying.
+If a recipe doesn't specify a temperature, 350 F is a good choice for deep-frying most fish and seafood.

 Don't Crowd the Pan